Manasi Joshi Roy

 Manasi Joshi Roy (née Joshi) is an Indian film and television actress known for her roles in Saaya, Gharwali Uparwali and Kkusum.
-She is married to Rohit Roy; the elder sister of actor Sharman Joshi and daughter of Gujarati theatre actor Arvind Joshi.
+She is married to Rohit Roy and is the elder sister of actor Sharman Joshi and daughter of Gujarati theatre actor Arvind Joshi.

 Early and personal life

 Joshi has a bachelor's degree in psychology from Mithibai College (Mumbai).
 She is the daughter of Gujarati theatre actor, director and producer Arvind Joshi, and actor Sharman Joshi is her brother.
 Actor Pravin Joshi was her uncle and actress Sarita Joshi is her aunt.
-Actresses Ketaki Dave, Purbi Joshi and Poonam Joshi are her cousins.
+Actresses Ketki Dave, Purbi Joshi and Poonam Joshi are her cousins.

 Joshi married actor Rohit Roy on 23 June 1999.
 They have a daughter, Kiara.